daneden/daneden.me/src/blog/2017-07-17-design-system-structure.md

 More routinely forgetting convention might open new opportunities that are ordinarily hard to see.

-***
+---

-*This post is one in a loosely-connected series of posts about design systems and the teams that maintain them.
-Other installments include a [framework for composing](/2017/07/12/a-design-system-grammar/) and documenting atomic systems, a conceptual view of how a [design system ecosystem is maintained](/2017/06/27/paving-the-path-of-least-resistance/), and a [theoretical exploration](/2017/03/29/designing-systems/) of compositional design systems.*
+_This post is one in a loosely-connected series of posts about design systems and the teams that maintain them.
+Other installments include a [framework for composing](/2017/07/12/a-design-system-grammar/) and documenting atomic systems, a conceptual view of how a [design system ecosystem is maintained](/2017/06/27/paving-the-path-of-least-resistance/), and a [theoretical exploration](/2017/03/29/designing-systems/) of compositional design systems._